 Llanbadrig Fishing mark is a north coast of Anglesey mark, great for avoiding the southerly winds.
+Llanbadrig is around a 40 minute drive from the Britannia Bridge crossing.
 It is fishing into fairly deep waters, similar to Ty Croes.
 However the rocks are a little steeper when climbing down to the mark.

 Park up infront of the church (Llanbadrig Church), there is enough room for around 10 cars, fills up quick with tourists in summer.
 Follow the church wall on your left towards the sea and pick your spot.
 It is only a short walk.